 Training A French Bulldog

-When training any dog, it is advisable to acquaint yourself with their behavioural traits.
+When training a French Bulldog or any dog, for that matter, it is advisable to acquaint yourself with their behavioural traits.
 Although very intelligent, French Bulldogs have short attention spans.

 You will need plenty of patience.
 French Bulldogs also like to have your attention all the time.
 They can be aggressive in a playful way, and if this is the case with your French Bulldog, you need to teach discipline to your dog before you allow them to be around small children.

 If they want you to play with them and you do not give them the attention they desire, they can become aggressive.
 They can be very sweet natured and will do tricks to get your attention.